mageshit24/cozy_table_restaurant_app/README.md

           └──────────────────────────────┘
 ```

-- **Frontend (Angular 21):** Standalone components, route guards for auth/admin, an HTTP interceptor that attaches the JWT to every request.
+- **Frontend (Angular 21):** Standalone components, route guards for auth/admin (which also check token expiry, not just presence), and an HTTP interceptor that attaches the JWT to every request and automatically logs the user out and redirects to `/login` on a 401 response (e.g. an expired or blacklisted token).
-- **Backend (Express 5 + Sequelize):** Layered into routes → controllers → models, with middleware for auth, role-based access control, rate limiting, and structured logging.
+- **Backend (Express 5 + Sequelize):** Layered into routes → controllers → models, with middleware for auth, role-based access control, tiered rate limiting, and structured logging.
 - **Database (MySQL):** Relational schema covering users, menu, cart, orders, order items, reservations, payments, feedback, and a token blacklist for logout.
+Menu item images are stored directly in the database as binary data (not on disk) and served back as base64 data URIs.

 ---